edenehm/nile-ecommerce/README.md

 ### Business Problem:

 Jeff Bezos, who started Amazon, has left Amazon to start a new e-commerce site that will be a direct competitor with Amazon but for a niche market - people who work with and/or love technology.
 He is calling it Nile (yes, another famous river).
 He plans to sell items from these categories: shirts, pants, sweaters, jewelry, and fun stuff.
-However, Jeff needs help building the Nile shopping platform from scratch using Python.
+However, Jeff needs help building the Nile shopping platform.
+My task was to create the Nile e-commerce shopping experience, abiding by various assumptions and functional requirements, using Python programming.

 ### Methodology:

 1. Understand the business problem, assumptions, and functional requirements.

 2. Read in Accounts and Products Data.
+Undertand this data.

 3. Sort products by type and item.
 Count orders of each product to understand product popularity.

-4. Build login interface to welcome existing users or prompt new users to create an account.
-Grant users with an account access to the site or deny access after 2 unsuccessful login attempts.

-5. Allow users to pick a category, display items, and shop within that category.
-Limit adding to cart to in-stock quantities of each item.

-6. Build cart, count items, and total cost.
-Allow users to keep shopping, review and edit their cart, or proceed to checkout.
+4. Created functions for the login, shopping, ordering, and checkout processes.

 7. Provide a checkout summary that notes which most popular items are purchased.

 8. Authorize credit card details.

 9. Write understandable messages and instructions for user to navigate the site.

+10. Broke the deliverables and project requirements into smaller coding tasks.
+Coded each smaller task, then worked on connecting them together.

+11. Run and test code, identifying problems and flaws.

+### Requirements:
+- Read in product and account data from .txt files

+- Store product and account information in the program

+- Verify account existence using login criteria

+- Lock out users after two incorrect login attempts

+- Create new accounts using an account object holding account information

+- Display product categories and items

+- Ask the user to select the product category and item, accounting for case and spelling errors

+- Manage and track item quantities in inventory

+- Display out of stock message when needed

+- Allow purchasing item multiples if enough stock

+- Repeat the process until order is complete

+- Display order summary

+- Perform credit card authorization function to randomly generate authorization

+- Update account purchase history

+- Identify the most popular items purchased

+- Suggest other items based on similar purchasing habits

 ### Skills: